High School Students Visits

 The University Libraries are open to the public, and area high school students are free to visit to use the print and online collections during all open hours.
 In order to access electronic resources in any of the UB Libraries, students will need to apply for a Library Research Station Access Card* at any library Circulation Desk by presenting current photo identification.
-For print collection use, visiting students may photocopy sections of print journals or books for a fee of $.10 per page via any library self-service coin operated photocopier.
-Additionally, students may purchase a photocopy debit card with a $1.00 bill from self-service card machines.
+Additionally, students may purchase a print/copy card for $2.00 from self-service card machines.
 Printing of electronic resources is possible through iprint@UB, the print management system at the University at Buffalo that allows non-UB library guests to pay for print jobs with a Print/Copy Card at a Print Release Pay Station.
-Print/Copy Cards can be purchased at any University at Buffalo library or computing site for $1, which includes $.40 of printing value.
+Print/Copy Cards can be purchased at any University at Buffalo library or computing site for $2, which includes $.50 of printing value.
 You can add additional money to the Print/Copy Card and print at a cost of $.10 per single-sided page, or $.20 per double-sided page.
 Reference librarians are available in all library locations to help students with their research and to help them determine the best resources.
 See our Reference hours and Ask a Librarian pages for more information.

 Classes of junior- or senior-level students working on projects or assignments requiring UB Libraries' resources are also welcome to visit the Libraries for an instructional session where a librarian will provide an overview of resources.
 These sessions are scheduled as staff and time permit, following the guidelines below.
 After reading the guidelines, feel free to contact us directly for more information on high school visits to UB Libraries -OR- submit a request to schedule a group visit using our online request form.